dbos-inc/dbos-docs/docs/quickstart.md

 <article className="col col--6">
 To see that it's working, visit this URL in your browser: http://localhost:8000/

-Congratulations, you started a DBOS app on your system!
+Congratulations, you've started a DBOS app locally!
 To learn more about building DBOS apps, check out our [Python programming guide](./python/programming-guide.md).
 </article>